 Contact its ERCOT testing team representative and/or trading partner testing representative in the event transactions are not received in accordance with the corresponding Test Script.

-ERCOT
+During certification testing, ERCOT shall:

 Establish technical connectivity with TDSP and CR trading partners.
 Connectivity schedules are arranged by the dates stated in the Approved Test Flights document, located on the Retail Testing Website and ERCOT.com;